-Mobile Game Retention: Everything You Need to Know
+Mobile Game Retention: All You Need to Know

 The competition for the mobile games industry is steep, especially for the free-to-play (F2P) variety.
 With so many other gaming apps to vie against for users’ attention, convincing players to stay engaged can seem like an uphill battle.
 Indeed, a shocking 94% of users churn within 28 days of downloading a gaming app.
 According to a mobile gaming industry analysis report by GameAnalytics, less than 15% of mobile games retain 35% of players after day 1.
 These are shocking statistics, particularly when keeping an eye on retention metrics is so crucial to a mobile game’s survival.
 Here are a few core practices to follow to maximize user retention for your gaming app.

 Mobile games have the highest churn rate in the apps industry.
 It’s exactly because the market is so saturated, and because so many popular games are free, that gaming apps are seen as disposable.
 Download an F2P game, and if you don’t enjoy it, you can download one of the 100 other apps that are exactly like it.

 Top-performing mobile games tend to only have a 6.5% retention rate by Day 28.
 And those numbers get even worse for children’s gaming apps, with a 1.5% retention rate by Day 28.
 Mobile games have the steepest retention curve of any app… But the good news is that if a user hasn’t churned by Day 28, the graph stabilizes after then.

 Beat the Curve With a Good First Impression